microsoft/botframework-cli/packages/chatdown/README.md

   $ bf chatdown

 OPTIONS
-  -i, --in=in              The path of the chat file to be parsed.
-If omitted, stdin will be used.
+  -i, --in=in                  The path of the chat file or directory to be parsed.
+A glob expression may be passed containing

-  -f, --folder=folder          Path to directory and/or all subdirectories containing chat files to be processed all at
+                               chat files to be processed all at once, ex. ./**/*.chat.
+If flag is omitted, stdin will be used.
-                               once, ex. ./**/*.chat.
                                If an output directory is not present (-o), it will default the output to the current working directory.

   -h, --help                   Chatdown command help